 ToFU blogs attract anonymous visitors, but, within the blog, a CTA (Call To Action) will be strategically placed, guiding readers towards a higher-value piece of content – let’s say, an eBook.

-This is the inbound marketing methodology, which looks like this:
+This is the inbound marketing method, which looks like this:

 (Image source: hubspot.com)

 It’s not so much aggressive as it is strategic.
 But, ultimately, generating leads is exactly what a content strategy is supposed to do – for you don’t get sales without leads.

 And so, if you’re struggling to generate leads, it’s probably time you considered upping your content marketing game.